omgtant/claustroboard/docs/Main.md

 ## Teleport tile (inherits Abstract tile)

 **Implementations**
-- on player-occupied turn start - panic
+- available moves - panic
 - on player landing - let the player choose any card such that `(my.color == 0 || my.color == candidate.color) && can land on candidate`. teleport the player to that tile, and trigger the `on player landing` of that tile
 - can land on me? - not if the player is standing on another teleport tile rn
 - can start on me? - false